Getting Started with VTOS Program NOR Ethernet

 Click on <Add Operation> under the Program Operations node in the configuration tree.
 Use the right-mouse menu to Add Image Checksum Test.
 In the Config Mode panel, click on box to the right of Device Name.
 Use the pull-down to select NOR Flash 1:1.
 Enter an Offset of 0x0.
 Enter a Byte Count of 0x00100000.
 Enter aa26ff5b895356bcffd9292ba9f89e66 for the MD5 Sum.

 Double-click on our new Image Checksum Test node to test it out.
-If the file was transferred and programmed successfully, the checksum test will pass.
+If the file was transferred and programmed successfully, the checksum test will pass if the image was programmed without errors.

 Automating Flash Programming